durandaltheta/sthread/README.md

 ```

 #### Registering non-transitioning callbacks to a state machine
-The user can register callbacks to be executed when an associated event with
+The user can register callbacks to be executed when an associated event is
+processed with
 `st::state::machine::register_callback(ID event, st::state::machine::callback cb)`.
 This allows some events to be processed without attempting to transition the
 machine state.